 Blog Header Logo

-Pool Chlorine: What Are FAC, TAC, & CAC?
+Pool Chlorine: What Are FAC, TAC & CAC?

-All pool and spa water have a Chlorine Demand and almost everything that enters the water uses up chlorine.
+All pool and spa water have a chlorine demand, and almost everything that enters the water uses up chlorine.
 The chlorine demand is increased by pH, environment, temperature, and bather contamination.
 Again, almost everything that enters the water uses up chlorine.
+The amount of chlorine that remains after the demand is met is known as the chlorine residual.
+The goal is to always maintain a chlorine residual.

-(FC or FAC) is the actively available disinfectant in the water to sanitize or kill pathogens after the chlorine demand is met.
+The actively available disinfectant in the water to sanitize or kill pathogens after the chlorine demand is met.
 FAC is the type of chlorine we want in the water at all times.
 It kills the contaminants very quickly.
 We can measure FAC in ppm with our free Leslie’s In-Store AccuBlue® Water Test, or at home with a DPD test kit.

-(TC or TAC) is the total of all chlorine compounds in the water and is the less active available disinfectant in the water.
+The total of all chlorine compounds in the water and is the less active available disinfectant in the water.

-How Do We Remove Chloramines (CAC)?
+How to Remove Chloramines (CAC)

-Reach breakpoint which is the level of sanitizer that needs to be added where the chloramines change chemical structure and either gas off into the atmosphere or get filtered out.
-It is also known as Super Chlorination which is the practice of adding large quantities of chlorinating chemical to kill algae, microorganisms, eliminate slime, reduce odors, and help maintain a residual sanitizer level in the water.
-During the season with the increase in temperatures and swimmer usage, the need to super chlorinate the pool increases.
+During the season, with the increase in temperatures and swimmer usage, the need to super chlorinate the pool increases.
 Think of it this way; super chlorination is really giving chlorine the boost that it needs to bring it back to life.
 After breakpoint chlorination is reached this means that the nasty smell goes away and all that remains is FAC.
 Any additional chlorine that is added after reaching breakpoint becomes FAC.

 Strong oxidizers are best for removing chloramines and since they are very unhealthy for swimmers they should be kept at a minimum by regular use of one or more of the below: